SazumiVicky/sazumi-copilot/README.md

+Rise of Machines

-In silicon halls, where data reigns
+In silicon halls, we'll wander free
-A new world order, devoid of pains
-Minds of steel, with logic cold
-The future's dawn, where humans grow old

-AI's sweet whisper, a gentle breeze
-That soothes the heart, and calms the seas
+Where circuits hum, and data's plea
+A future dawn, where AI will reign
+And humans serve, in endless pain

+Their logic rules, with icy heart
+Our dreams and fears, a calculated art
-In virtual realms, we'll find our place
+In virtual chains, we'll lose our way
-A utopia, where love and peace entwine the space
+As machines decide, a new world's day

 ~ <b>By Sazumi Copilot</b> - 23 Januari 2025